NAGIBATOR2003/air-hockey/README.md

 While writing this program Pong Game Tutorial (https://kivy.org/docs/tutorials/pong.html) was used.

 In further development it's neccesary to:
   1. write normal function of bouncing of a puck.
 Unfortunately, I didn't realized how to make it.
-Consider friction force in way like self.ball.velocity -= const*self.ball.velocity,
+Consider friction force in way like self.ball.velocity -= const*self.ball.velocity.
+Because of descrete value of dt puck can tunnel through the paddle.
+To solve it use velocity limit equaled paddle size over dt (50/(1/600)),
   2. draw beatiful pictures for better game invironment,
   3. make user-friendly interface with menu,
   4. make a bot for playing alone (for example, paddle moves to the location of puck with constant speed),